OverlyDevoted/CyberSecuritySummaries/WebApp/Web_Server.md

 ### IIS (15%)
 Is developed and maintained by Microsoft and mainly runs on Microsoft Windows Servers.
 Used to host apps developed for the Microsoft .NET network.
 But can host we application developed with other languages (e.g. `PHP`), or host `FTP`.
 Is optimized for Active Directory integration and includes Windows Auth.

+Web servers may provide a vast attack surface so they are high-value target for pentesting.